Stalker Software president and CEO Vladimir Butenko shares a few tips for protecting e-mail systems from unsolicited...

 Don't be a spam relay -- Be sure that when the mail system is configured as a closed relay.
 If not, you are part of the problem and shortly your server will end up blacklisted.

 Don't let your users' addresses be overexposed -- prevent, to the extent you can, your users' e-mail address exposure on the Internet.
-Or in the very least warn them that the more their e-mail address is used on
+Or in the very least warn them that the more their e-mail address is used on the Internet, the more likely they are to be the victims of spammers.

 Don't let your users become spammers -- Monitor your user base.
 If they start to send unsolicited messages, your server could end up blacklisted.